 -

-People worry about inside knowledge ________ it can give some users an unfair advantage.
+People worry about inside knowledge it can give some users an unfair advantage.

 because / so / and